Asian shares track Wall Street's inflation-fueled retreat

-TOKYO — Shares dropped sharply in Asia on Thursday after a broad retreat on Wall Street triggered by dismal results from major retailer Target that renewed worries over the impact of high inflation.
+TOKYO — Shares dropped sharply in Asia on Thursday after a broad retreat on Wall Street triggered by dismal results from major retailer Target that added to worries over persisting high inflation.

+Shares fell in all regional markets except Indonesia's.
+Oil prices were higher.

 The Dow Jones Industrial Average sank more than 1,100 points, or 3.6%, and the S&P 500 had its biggest drop in nearly two years Wednesday, shedding 4%.
 That was its steepest decline since June 2020.
 The tech-heavy Nasdaq fell 4.7%.